Msawtelle/PyNHDPlus/README.md

-# PyNHDPLUS
+# PyNHDPlus

-Package to download and manipulate the NHDPlus data set
+Package to download and manipulate the NHDPlus V2 data set